apache/apisix/docs/en/latest/plugins/body-transformer.md

 The following example demonstrates how to transform requests with `plain` media type.

-Create a route with `body-transformer`, which sets the `input_format` to `plain` and configures a template to remove `not` and a subsequent space from the body string:
+Create a Route with `body-transformer`, which sets the `input_format` to `plain` and configures a template to remove `not` and a subsequent space from the body string:

 ```shell
 curl "http://127.0.0.1:9180/apisix/admin/routes" -X PUT \